How to Calculate ROI for Digital Transformation

 Constantly measure results against the ROI metric and adjust accordingly.

+The rewards of completing a successful digital transformation will be great, but companies embarking on the process are well advised to expect a long, complex, and expensive process.
 Companies need an accurate picture of their progress by measuring ROI transformation at every step — in terms of what is working and what isn’t, how much time it’s taking, and whether it is boosting revenues and cutting costs.
+The digital ROI framework can provide the holistic view companies need to ensure a fast, efficient, and orderly transformation while adhering to their strategic goals.

 ROI Use cases for digital transformation